s-schaner/lilbro/README.md

 and feature flags.

 Testing is available via `pytest` for the API and `npm run test` (Vitest) for the web client.

+> **Upload size note:** Local development uses Uvicorn directly.
+When fronting the API with a proxy (NGINX, Traefik, etc.) be
+> sure to raise the maximum body size limit so larger match uploads are accepted without truncation.